 A Tall Dark Stranger: Denis and Binoche are Remarkable Bedfellows in Light Comedy

-Claire Denis comes as close as she ever will to romantic comedy territory with the wryly staged Let the Sunshine In starring an effervescent Juliette Binoche as a woman who becomes increasingly obsessed with finding love but chronically searching in all the wrong places.
+Claire Denis comes as close as she ever will to romantic comedy territory with the wryly staged Let the Sunshine In (formerly Bright Sunshine In) starring an effervescent Juliette Binoche as a woman who becomes increasingly obsessed with finding love but chronically searching in all the wrong places.
 Denis was inspired by Roland Barthes’ A Lover’s Discourse as a vehicle for Binoche.
 Retooling it with novelist Christine Angot, they morph it into a slender thread of revolving sexual and romantic vignettes a middle aged artist experiences.
 Although there’s certainly never been any doubt as to the range of La Binoche, the performer shoulders the entire fragile frame of the narrative with stunning aplomb, walking a fine line between relatability and unhinged desperado of amour fou.

 Divorced, but not particularly liberated by the experience, artist Isabelle (Binoche) suffers through a string of tawdry trysts which she fools herself into believing are actual romances.
 From a sexually aggressive married banker (Xavier Beauvois) to a timid yet handsome married actor (Nicholas Duvauchelle), Isabelle knows being the other woman won’t really get her anywhere.
 Yet options abound, such as a creepy admirer at her local fish market, and eventually a romance with a working class citizen which her jet-setting friends visibly balk at.